 Household Products Containing Hazardous Substances

 Many common household products have hazardous properties.
 Look for the words Danger, Warning or Caution on the product label.
 They are used in cleaning, home improvement projects, automobile maintenance, lawn and garden care, and a variety of other tasks.
-In order to protect our health and the environment, we must know how to properly use, store and dispose of these products.
+To protect our health and the environment, we must know how to safely use, store, and dispose of these products.

 Mercury Containing Products